Jampire/moonshine-impersonate/Roadmap.md

-- implement impersonate permission
+- implement impersonation permission
-- implement what users are allowed to be impersonated
+- implement which users are allowed to be impersonated
 - log of user switching